julia-kliot/TrelloTest2/README.md

 # TrelloTest2
-These is presentation project for Selenium WebDriver
+These is presentation project for Selenium WebDriver2